A baby is something you carry inside you for nine months, in your arms for three years and in your heart till the day you die. – Mary Mason

 Rest with the baby

 Sleep when the baby sleeps.
-Nature is designed to accommodate us mothers to rest and relax!
-After you feed the baby, if you are tired just co-sleep with the baby.
-Your warmth is familiar to the baby and this makes him or her to feel secure, thus giving you a longer dosing time.
+Nature is designed to accommodate us, mothers, to rest and relax!
+After you feed the baby if you are tired just co-sleep with the baby.
+Your warmth is familiar to the baby and this makes him or her feel secure, thus giving you a longer dosing time.

 Have adequate rest